steveseguin/Companion-Ninja/README.md

 If the request was made via Websockets, instead of the HTTP request, you'll get a JSON object back that contains the same data, along with the original request, including custom data fields.
 These custom data fields, such as `data.cid = 3124`, can be used to link requests with the callback, if precision with the requests is needed.

 There is no time-out when using Websockets; the callback can happen seconds or minutes later even, although normally a response should be expected in under a second as well.

+Current VDO.Ninja also pushes `details` updates after some controller-visible state changes, such as queue activation and buffer or volume updates.
+Treat `details` updates as state refresh hints and use `getDetails` when a full snapshot is needed.

 ![image](https://user-images.githubusercontent.com/2575698/172722028-860dd0b9-b73c-4ef9-8d22-b909bd79c88b.png)